Benefits & Risks of Botox Under Eyes: What You Need to Know

 Quick and Minimal Downtime

 One of the most appealing benefits of Botox under the eyes is the quick and convenient nature of the procedure.
 The treatment generally takes only 10 to 15 minutes, which is why it is called a “lunchtime procedure.”
+Most people say it feels like a small pinch, so any discomfort is usually minimal.

 Another significant advantage is that most patients can resume their normal activities immediately after the procedure, with only mild swelling, bruising, or redness that usually resolves within a few days.
 So, you won’t have to take extended time off work or social engagements.